chrishtr/async-dom/display-locking/explainer.md

 not necessarily reflect the DOM that currently comprises the element.
-To put it differently, script could have already mutated the DOM, removed interactive elements, added more interactive elements, etc, which means that the user input may be targetting an unexpected (from the user's perspective) element.
+To put it differently, script could have already mutated the DOM, removed interactive elements, added more interactive elements, etc, which means that the user input may be targeting an unexpected (from the user's perspective) element.

 Based on this argument, it seems that replaying the user input would often cause unexpected interactions.
 The only case where it might be reasonable to replay